M26Tash/Note-App/README.md

 # note_app

 # 💫 About Me:
-I am novice flutter developer with great prospects and interest in progamming and also I am speak 3 languages sort of Turkish , Russian and Englsih
+I am novice flutter developer with great prospects and also I am speak 3 languages sort of Turkish , Russian and Englsih

 ## 🌐 Socials: